bertreb/pimatic-smartmeter-stats/README.md

-  "input": "<name>", // The generated name for the input value (is result of expression) "expression": "....." // The input variable or expression string "unit": "" // The unit for the values, examples kWh, m3, etc "statistics": ["hour", "day", "week", "month"] // The timescale and name of the resulting variable "log": false | true // Enable to have a daily log of the Stats values "test": boolean
+  "input": "<name>", // The generated name for the input value (is result of expression) "expression": "....." // The input variable or expression string "unit": "" // The unit for the values, examples kWh, m3, etc "statistics": ["minute", hour", "day", "week", "month"] // The timescale and name of the resulting variable "log": false | true // Enable to have a daily log of the Stats values "test": boolean
 }